gabrielpoca/timetrap/README.md

         ---------------------------------------------------------
         Total                                    1:18:50

-You ca enter god mode and edit anything from the selected entries in a text file
+You can enter god mode and edit anything from the selected entries in a text file

     $ t display --start yesterday
     Timesheet: coding